Why is it important

 Identification of time horizons for climate-related risks and opportunities

-B.Grimm Power has considered the climate-related risks and opportunities that may impact the company’s performance and operations over the short term (2024–2025), medium term (2026–2030), and long term (2031–2050).
-This assessment process spans the entire company value chain — from upstream activities, such as raw material input costs, to downstream activities and/or customers, including changes in customer behaviour towards a low-carbon society.
+B.Grimm Power has considered the climate-related risks and opportunities that may impact the company’s performance and operations over the short term (2025–2026), medium term (2027–2030), and long term (2031–2050).
+The timeframe is regularly reviewed and updated to align with the evolving business context and changing environmental conditions.
+This assessment process spans the entire company value chain—from upstream activities, such as raw material input costs, to downstream activities and/or customers, including changes in customer behaviour towards a low-carbon society.

 Results of the assessment identifying climate-related risks and opportunities